Flash Flood Watch issued for Dorchester, Inland Worcester, Maryland Beaches, Somerset by NWS - News Break

 Flash Flood Watch issued for Dorchester, Inland Worcester, Maryland Beaches, Somerset by NWS

-Effective: 2021-07-08 21:21:00 EDT Expires: 2021-07-09 05:00:00 EDT Urgency: Expected Severity: Severe Certainty: Possible Instruction: You should monitor later forecasts and be prepared to take action should Flash Flood Warnings be issued.
-Target Area: Dorchester; Inland Worcester; Maryland Beaches; Somerset; Wicomico FLASH FLOOD WATCH REMAINS IN EFFECT UNTIL 5 AM EDT FRIDAY The Flash Flood Watch continues for * Portions of southeast Maryland and Virginia, including the following areas, in southeast Maryland, Dorchester, Inland Worcester, Maryland Beaches, Somerset, and Wicomico.
-In Virginia, Accomack, Lancaster, Northumberland, Richmond, and Westmoreland. * Until 5 AM EDT Friday * Tropical Storm Elsa will move across eastern Virginia and southeast Maryland through tonight, bringing heavy rainfall to the area.
+Effective: 2021-07-08 17:00:00 EDT Expires: 2021-07-09 05:00:00 EDT Urgency: Expected Severity: Severe Certainty: Possible Instruction: You should monitor later forecasts and be prepared to take action should Flash Flood Warnings be issued.
+Target Area: Dorchester; Inland Worcester; Maryland Beaches; Somerset; Wicomico FLASH FLOOD WATCH REMAINS IN EFFECT THROUGH LATE TONIGHT The Flash Flood Watch continues for * Portions of southeast Maryland and Virginia, including the following areas, in southeast Maryland, Dorchester, Inland Worcester, Maryland Beaches, Somerset and Wicomico.
+In Virginia, Accomack, Lancaster, Northumberland, Richmond and Westmoreland. * Through late tonight. * Tropical Storm Elsa will move across eastern Virginia and southeast Maryland through tonight, bringing heavy rainfall to the area.
 Expected rainfall totals will average 2 to 4 inches, with locally higher amounts up to 5 inches possible. * Areas which receive excessive rainfall will be susceptible to flash flooding.
 Low-lying, poor drainage, and normally flood prone areas could become flooded.alerts.weather.gov

 Comments / 0